michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0145.md

 - n: the process of extracting certain active properties (as a drug from a plant) by steeping or soaking (usually in water)
 - n: a solution obtained by steeping or soaking a substance (usually in water)
 ### Family
+- infusion: infusions+
-infusion: infusions+;infuse: infused, infuses, infusing, infusion
+- infuse: infused, infuses, infusing, infusion
 ### Examples
 - He travels from Beaufort to the Charleston VA Medical Center once every three weeks for an immunotherapy infusion.
 - “In 1980, after a decade of stagnation, we needed an infusion of individualism,” he wrote.